 Active Radon Tests

 Though there are hardware store radon testing kits that are convenient, it’s not the most accurate or complete measure of radon in the home.
-These kits tend to be small, and their placement can determine what type of reading you get.
+These kits tend to be minor, and their placement can determine what type of reading you get.
 Hiring a professional will help ensure that accurate results are obtained.

 When you get your radon test results, the measurement will be in picocuries (pCi/L).
 According to the EPA, any home with more than four picocuries of radon per liter of air should have radon mitigation performed to reduce dangerous gas levels.
 The World Health Organization (WHO) recommends taking action at 2.7 picocuries.